-They are supported by an administrative assistant who will support the EHCP reviews and meetings, and as outlined above a Psychologist.
+Our SENDCO has many years' experience and is supported by the Admission and Transition Manager and an administrative assistant who will support the EHCP reviews and meetings, and as outlined above a psychologist.

-We have a team of seven teaching assistants.
-All TA's are supported and receive training to deliver SEN provision.
-Several staff are working towards developing an HLTA role within the school
+We have a team of qualified teaching assistants.
+All TAs are supported and receive training to deliver SEN provision.
+Several staff are working towards developing a level three TA role within the school.

-All staff receive regular training in mandatory areas such as safeguarding, (including regular meetings on updates, recapping and opportunities to discuss), lifting and handling, behaviour management, health and safety, and first aid.
+All staff receive regular training in mandatory areas such as safeguarding, (including regular meetings on updates, recapping and opportunities to discuss), lifting and handling, behaviour management, health, and safety, and first aid.
 Where required, staff also access training for specific areas appropriate to the children's needs.

-In the last academic year, staff have been trained in PDA teaching, Autism, Safeguarding, and PRICE.
+In the last academic year, staff have been trained in PDA Teaching, Autism, Safeguarding, and PRICE (Protecting Rights in a Caring Environment).